-Transfusion independence in the Phase III trials was achieved in 89% of the patients who received beti-cel.6 Transfusion independence among patients treated in Phase I/II and Phase III trials and who were enrolled in the long-term follow-up study was sustained over a median length of follow-up of 42 months (range 23-87).7 However, this duration is not long enough to remove uncertainty regarding the durability of effect over a longer time period.
-Beti-cel infusion is associated with mild side effects, but few patients experienced serious adverse events, and no deaths were reported.
-Uncertainty remains about the degree of risk of beti-cel infusion in real-world practice, and there are known risks associated with myeloablative conditioning.8 Because of the questions about these risks and the durability of the clinical benefit, we judge that the evidence demonstrates that beti-cel is superior overall to the current standard of care, but the magnitude of that overall net health benefit is less certain, ranging from incremental to substantial ("B+").
+Transfusion independence in the Phase III trials was achieved in 90% of the patients who received beti-cel.
+Transfusion independence among patients treated in Phase I/II and Phase III trials and who were enrolled in the long-term follow-up study was sustained over a median length of follow-up of 42 months (range 23-88).
+However, this duration is not long enough to remove uncertainty regarding the durability of effect over a longer time period.
+No deaths were reported in any of the trials, but both mild side effects and serious adverse events were observed in the trials.
+While most of the serious adverse events were attributable to known risks associated with myeloablative conditioning, uncertainty still remains about the degree of risk of beti-cel infusion in real-world practice.
+Because of the uncertainty about these risks and the durability of the clinical benefit, we judge that the evidence demonstrates that beti-cel is superior overall to the current standard of care, but the magnitude of that overall net health benefit is less certain, ranging from incremental to substantial ("B+").
 Interestingly, we heard from many stakeholders, including patients with TDT and their families, that even if beti-cel proves to be a durable cure with an excellent safety profile, there are likely to be many patients who choose to continue their current management with transfusion and chelation.